Opintojakson moodlessa. (not translated)

 Majority of the work will take place at classrooms where project work and guest lectures are held.
 Or online if the situation so requires.
 Possible visits to museums and exhibitions are organised.
 Independent visits to museums, galleries, fairs, showrooms and other exhibitions or online exhibitions are highly recommended during this course.

-In order to develop a good concept and achieve a live exhibition in May, this course is running through the whole Spring semester 2021.
+In order to develop a good concept and achieve a live exhibition in May, this course is running through the whole Spring semester 2022.
 However, the intensity varies, where more work is required at the beginning and during the final weeks of the course.
 More independent time is scheduled mid course.
 This course will feature an extensive exhibition design project that will be done as group work.
 Some of the work will take place outside of lecture days, where the group is free to arrange its own schedule, working method and space.
 Participation in crit sessions is mandatory.
 Depending on individual workload, students can do 5 to 15 credits on this course.

 Student has missed too many classes and/or hasn't submitted the assignment or participated in group work.